ebottabi/cassandraoutputformat/README.txt

 Chris Goffinet from Digg:
 http://github.com/lenn0x/Cassandra-Hadoop-BMT/tree/master

-*still very much alpha, basically uploading so i have somewhere to keep it*

 What does it do?
 ----------------
 The CassandraOutputFormat is a way to insert data into Cassandra from a